 Space is limited and spots will be filled on the basis of PAID Registration Fees.

-Request for cancellation must be received in writing.
+Request for cancellation must be received in writing to email@example.com.
 Requests received